kenardodennis6-bit/Cybersecurity-SOAR-EDR-Automation-Project-Lab/README.md

 This step served as a **baseline check**.
 By confirming normal connectivity upfront, I could clearly demonstrate the impact of the automated response later in the lab.
 When the isolation action is triggered through **LimaCharlie (EDR)** and orchestrated by **Tines (SOAR)**, this same test can be repeated to show that network access is blocked as expected.

 Establishing a before-and-after comparison like this is a common SOC practice.
-It helps validate that containment actions—such as endpoint isolation—are actually enforced and working as intended, rather than assuming success based only on alerts or logs.
+It helps validate that containment actions, such as endpoint isolation, are actually enforced and working as intended, rather than assuming success based only on alerts or logs.
 ```